This page may contain affiliate links. Learn More.

 We can’t live long without food but there’s more to the importance of gardening.
 Plants filter pollution, feed pollinators, feed humans and so much more.

 Is learning to garden a life or death situation?
 In the immediate sense, no, but for the long term, yes.
 Learn about the importance of gardening.
-Obviously, we can’t live long without food.
 Are you sure the food system is always going to be there to provide for you?

 We can’t live without plants.
 Period.
 No ands, ifs or buts.
 If there are no plants on our planet, we can’t breathe or eat.
 Plants even filter out pollution that would be killing us now.
 Plants are the source of life for us.
 It’s important that we understand that when making decisions for our future.

 Do you want to get started gardening, but you’re not sure how?
-Click here.
+Check out this post for tips.